The engine is live

 Monthly views · current operation

-Both figures describe the operators' independent track records in adjacent work.
-Spektra is currently running its own internal catalog through the engine.
-This is the first time these two specialties have been brought under one operation in a live music context.
-Expansion to external catalogs follows the measurement phase.
+Both figures describe operator track records prior to Spektra.
+Spektra is currently running its own catalog through the engine; expansion to external catalogs follows the measurement phase.

 08 / Who we talk to